krbnite/deep-learning-nanodegree/Notes/autoencoders.md

 XKCD: [Bayes Theorem](https://xkcd.com/1236/)

-VAEs can be used to
+AEs / VAEs can be used to
 * generate images, audio, etc ([generative modeling](https://blog.openai.com/generative-models/))
 * supplement reinforcement learning methods
 * recover the "true, lower-dimensional manifold" that the input data lives on ([manifold learning](http://scikit-learn.org/stable/modules/manifold.html))
+* denoise images
+* for dimensionality reduction (pre-treatment, feature extraction)

 A VAE is a stochastic autoencoder --- that is, a vanilla autoencoder is deterministic, whereas a VAE introduces an element of stochasticity, treating its inputs, representations, and reconstructions